Theaflavin

 Is black tea with milk good for you?

-Is black tea anti inflammatory?
+Is black tea joint comfort?

 Black tea not only helps to fight bacteria but also strengthens the immune system.
 As one knows, drinking tea hydrates the body, thus a cup of black tea helps moisturise the skin.
-Not only does black tea have anti-inflammatory qualities, it also keeps a check on the digestive tracts functioning.
+Not only does black tea have joint comfort qualities, it also keeps a check on the digestive tracts functioning.

 What are the side effects of black tea?